A portrait of Russia’s president – ex-secret agent and power man – that’s how Vladimir Putin ticks (69)

 Sporty “nature boy” and clever ex-spy

-Putin was enthusiastic about martial arts from an early age: in addition to judo, where he holds a black belt, he also practiced boxing and sambo.
+Putin was enthusiastic regarding martial arts from an early age: in addition to judo, where he holds a black belt, he also practiced boxing and sambo.
 He still likes to present himself as a fighter, likes to be the winner in ice hockey games on the ice and sometimes likes to show himself as a nature-loving fisherman or bare-chested on horseback.
 Inspired by patriotic films, Putin wanted to become an agent as a young man, but was advised by KGB headquarters to get a law degree first.

 After completing his studies, he joined the KGB’s foreign espionage department and worked in what was then East Germany from 1975 to 1982 – since then he has been fluent in German.
-From July 1998, Putin was director of the domestic secret service FSB for about a year and from 1999 also director of the Security Council of the Russian Federation.
+From July 1998, Putin was director of the domestic secret service FSB for regarding a year and from 1999 also director of the Security Council of the Russian Federation.
 As prime minister, Putin made a name for himself with his tough actions in the second Chechen war and earned a lot of sympathy points from the people.
 He still enjoys great support from the public.

 Putin is considered a shrewd tactician and so “Focus” on SRF, a «master of targeted provocation».
 As former journalist Nikolai Svanidze told the Tages-Anzeiger, “he uses language to hide his thoughts, not to express them”.
 His ability is to “mirror his counterpart”: he quickly understands what you want to hear and then fulfills expectations, says his former political opponent Mikhail Khodorkovsky.
 He is good at “wrapping people around his finger”.